 4.B.iii IRB-03

 IRB-03 provides IRB review for the Iowa City VAHCS pursuant to its Memorandum of Understanding.
-When this board is convened at least one of the VA members must be present during any review and a licensed physician must be a voting member for research reviewed involving a Food and Drug Administration-regulated article.
+When this board is convened at least one of the VA members must be a licensed physician and must be a voting member for research reviewed involving a Food and Drug Administration-regulated article.

 Research projects involving human participants and the Iowa City VAHCS, which includes VA patients, records, is funded by the VA, or occurs on VAHCS premises, are reviewed by IRB-03.
-Any research projects that occur at both the Iowa City VAHCS and the University of Iowa locations are reviewed under IRB-03.
+Any research projects that occur at both the Iowa City VAHCS and the University of Iowa locations are reviewed as two separate and distinct projects.
+The VAHCS related activities are reviewed under IRB-03 and the UI related activities are reviewed under IRB-01.
+This example would be considered a multisite research project with one location selected as the “lead” or coordinating center and the other location listed as a participating site.

 Policy issues and reports of noncompliance are reviewed during regularly scheduled IRB-03 full board meetings.
-The use of advertisements for Non VA, federally-funded research at the VA may be allowed if approved by the VA research Office prior to use.
+The use of advertisements for Non VA, federally-funded research at the VA may be allowed if approved by the VA Research Office prior to use.
 This includes, posting or distributing recruitment documents, flyers, or advertisements for research related to Veterans.
 Posting or distributing may include announcing, distributing, publishing, or advertising the study either electronically, by hard copy, or other means to anyone, including Veterans, clinicians, or other staff.
-If a research study that does not otherwise involve the VA, but intends to post advertisements at the VA, the study may be reviewed under IRB -01 if the research team provides approval of the from the VA Research Office at the time of submission.
+If a research study that does not otherwise involve the VA, but intends to post advertisements at the VA, the study may be reviewed under IRB -01 if the research team provides approval of from the VA Research Office at the time of submission.

 Part 5: Use of an External IRB Model